mavryk-network/GoMavryk/cmd/tzcompose/README.md

 ### Call

 Call is a generic way to send smart contract calls.
 Calls require a destination contract, an entrypoint and call arguments.
 Entrypoint and argument types must match the contract interface.
-TzCompose checks before signing a transaction whether the entrypoint exists and arguments are valid.
+MvCompose checks before signing a transaction whether the entrypoint exists and arguments are valid.

 ```yaml
 # Spec